-The only substantive change to the 2020 Index release is the addition of one new measure (M880), which is explained below along with a summary of selected other changes that took place in earlier versions of the Index.
+There are no changes in the 2021 Index release (except for the addition of one more year)-it is otherwise unchanged from the 2020 Index release.
+The only substantive change to the 2020 Index release was the addition of one new measure (M880), which is explained below along with a summary of selected other changes that took place in earlier versions of the Index.